 Attachment of earnings or debts direction

-Under the FR Act (pt 7), where the amount of your fines exceeds $1000, Fines Victoria has the power to make a direction that your employer, or someone who owes you money, pay that money to Fines Victoria.
+Under Part 7 of the FR Act, where the amount of your fines exceeds $1000, Fines Victoria has the power to make a direction that your employer, or someone who owes you money, pay that money to Fines Victoria.

-An attachment of earnings direction is a direction to your employer to pay a proportion of your wages or earnings to Fines Victoria to satisfy your outstanding fines.
+An attachment of earnings direction is a direction to your employer to pay a proportion of your wages or benefits to Fines Victoria to satisfy your outstanding fines.

 Under the FR Act and FR Regulations, there is a protected level of income; an attachment of earnings or a debts direction cannot be applied to this income.
-Regulation 18 of the FR Regulations states that the protected level of income is ‘the weekly rate of a year commencing on 1 January that is 75 per cent of the maximum fortnightly basic rate of the Jobseeker Payment (previously called the Newstart Allowance), payable on 1 January in that year to a person who:
+Regulation 18 of the FR Regulations states that the protected level of income is ‘the weekly rate for a year commencing on 1 January that is 75 per cent of the maximum fortnightly basic rate of the Newstart Allowance (now called the JobSeeker Payment), payable on 1 January in that year to a person who: